Eric Clapton and Kurt Cobain guitars could fetch up to $2 million each at auction - BusinessWorld Online

 “It was the guitar he used to create the very famous woman tone that guitar players today try and recreate 50 years since,” said Martin Nolan, founder of Julien’s Auctions.

-With hits such as “Bell Bottom Blues,” “Cocaine” and “Layla,” Mr. Clapton has won 18 Grammy Awards and was inducted into the Rock and Roll Hall of Fame in 2000.
+With hits such as “Bell Bottom Blues,” “Cocaine,” and “Layla,” Clapton has won 18 Grammy Awards and was inducted into the Rock and Roll Hall of Fame in 2000.

-Mr. Cobain popularized grunge rock in the early 1990s.
-Nirvana broke through to mainstream pop success with the smash hit “Smells Like Teen Spirit,” the first single from the band’s second album, “Nevermind,” released in 1991.
+Kurt Cobain popularized grunge rock in the early 1990s.
+Nirvana broke through to mainstream pop success with the smash hit “Smells Like Teen Spirit,” the first single from the band’s second album, Nevermind, released in 1991.

 The lead singer of Nirvana was found dead, aged 27, of a self-inflicted gunshot wound in his Seattle home in April 1994.